 How to Avoid Heavy Equipment Accidents

-To avoid struck-by or caught-in accidents, being aware of your surroundings at all times is a huge part of staying safe.
+To avoid struck-by or caught-in accidents caused by heavy equipment, being aware of your surroundings at all times is a huge part of staying safe.
 When you know exactly what is going on around you, you can be aware of your way out as well as avoiding the heavy equipment.
 Making sure that your coworkers know when you’re in the area is also very helpful as they then know your location so they can avoid incidents as well.

 1. Don’t Take Unnecessary Risks

 Sometimes short cuts seem like a good idea, but when working around heavy machinery, it can be a recipe for disaster.
 Utilizing the safety protocols we put in place is for the good of yourself as well as the good of your coworkers.
 Safety protocols outlined through toolbox talks or your construction equipment management app should be followed.
 Reducing the chance of having accidents by not taking unnecessary risks is a simple way to promote safety.

 2. Only Use Machinery for Which you are Properly Trained

 Even machines that are properly operated are at risk of malfunctioning.
 It can be tempting to use equipment that may make your job easier, but if you haven’t been properly trained on it, please don’t use it.
 There is proper training for all heavy equipment, and oftentimes a worker must obtain proper licensure and hands-on training before being able to operate.

-Failure to learn how to use a machine before an operation can increase the risk of injury and even death.
+Failure to learn how to use a machine before operating heavy equipment can increase the risk of injury and even death.
 By avoiding using machines which you aren’t trained in, it is an excellent way to reduce the risk of injury.

 3. Wear the Proper Safety Gear

-Working around heavy machinery requires wearing special safety gear such as helmets, steel toe boots, and vests, and when you make sure you are wearing these items, you can protect yourself from dangerous objects.
+Working around heavy machinery requires wearing special safety gear (PPE) such as helmets, steel toe boots, and vests, and when you make sure you are wearing these items, you can protect yourself from dangerous objects.
 Workers who are around any type of heavy machinery that requires safety equipment must make sure to always wear proper safety gear.